LorenzoValente3/Deep-Learning-Models/README.md

 # Deep Learning Models

 This repository aims to implement differents Deep Learning (DL) Models as suggested in research papers using [Keras](https://keras.io/).
-The implemented models are then applied to two different datasets.
-Models listed here are some cases simplified versions of the ones ultimately described in papers, but I chose to focus on getting the core ideas rather than getting every layer configurations right.

 ## Table of contents
 - [About the project](#about-the-project)